 Often, a difficult tech moment from one evening will be worked prior to the beginning of tech the next night, once everyone has had a chance to do their notes.
-The 6:45 company meeting time from first tech becomes your work time.
+The 6:45 company meeting time from cue to cue becomes your work time.
 Be sure that you communicate to everyone involved what will be worked each day.
 Specifics should be posted on the "Schedule" area of the new mini-callboard outside the Green Room.

-Beginning with the first Tech Rehearsal, there is a Production Meeting every evening after the rehearsal, where the Director will give notes to the production team and answer their questions.
+Beginning with the first tech rehearsal, there is a Production Meeting every evening after the rehearsal, where the Director will give notes to the production team and answer their questions.
 At the end of this meeting, the Director will give notes to the cast.
 It is important that these activities take place in this order!
 Have the cast get out of costume and take a break during tech notes.
+(It is fairly common not to need a meeting during cue.
+Hopefully all of the notes have been handled during the rehearsal and there may be little to say to the cast.
+But be sure to check before simply dismissing everyone!